 If your screen is damaged, particularly the LCD, then the damage might be interfering with the display.
 Keep in mind that the digitizer may also have been damaged, so it is important to know the difference.

-The digitizer is not an LCD, although it is used with LCDs.
+The digitizer is not a Liquid Crystal Display, although it is used with LCDs.
 Instead, it is the device that converts the analog signals your device receives and converts them to digital ones.
-The glass piece that is attached to the LCD is the digitizer which also allows you to use the device as a touch screen.
+The glass piece that is attached to the Liquid Crystal Display is the digitizer which also allows you to use the device as a touch screen.
 When you swipe or press, it converts that information into actions so you can view new pages, press buttons, see more information, and the like.

 The glass screen is the digitizer itself which is connected to your phone through a flex cable.
 For those who are purchasing a replacement glass, getting the flex cable should be part of your purchase.
 Of course, what you do will depend in large part on the type and extent of the damage to your phone.